Huegoxaga/notes/finance/related-concepts.md

 - The Neoclassical model can have a per-capita form where the `Growth in per-captita Potential GDP` equals `Growth in Technology` plus `Wc` times `Growth in Capital-to-labour ratio`
   - In developed economies where capital per worker is already relatively high there may be `diminishing marginal productivity` of capital.
 This means that policymakers cannot continue to grow the economy through capital deepening investments
   - In developed economies, growth in technology should be the primary source of growth in GDP per worker

+### Business Cycle

+#### Phases of Business Cycle

+- Business cycles can be thought of as fluctuations around the following trend growth of an economy
+- The length of business cycles varies depending on the companies, it can be as short as a year or longer than a decade
+- This wave shape business cycles recur, in the long-term it can have an overall uptrend or downtrend
+- The recovery (or early expansion) or trough phase - GDP stops decreasing and begins increasing
+  - Companies stop layoffs, unemployment rate is still high
+  - Consumer and business spending may slowly pick up particularly in housing and consumer durables
+  - inflation remains moderate and may continue to fall
+- expansion phase - real GDP is increasing
+  - businesses increase hiring to meet rising demand and unemployment rate falls
+  - consumer and investment spending increase greatly
+  - Inflation picks up modestly as price increases with a delay
+- peak phase - real GDP stops increasing and begins decreasing
+  - Business activity starts to decelerate
+  - Businesses slow their rate of hiring adn the unemployment rate continues to fall at a decreasing rate
+  - spending is still increasing but the rate of spending starts to slow
+  - inflation accelerates at this stage
+- contraction or recession phase - real GDP is decreasing
+  - Business activity declines
+  - Business start laying off, unemployment rate rises
+  - Spending by both consumers and businesses falls
+  - Inflation decelerates with a lag
+- Generally, consider two consecutive quarters of growth in real GDP as the beginning of an expansion and two consecutive quarters of declining real GDP as indicating the beginning of a recession

+#### Business Cycle Indicator

+- Inventory
+  - Firms want to keep a balance of having enough inventory for sales and having enough liquidity
+  - The ratio of inventory to sales can be used to indicate the business cycle
+  - In steady economic growth this ratio is at its normal level
+  - During recession as sales pick up the ratio decreases to meet the increase in demand
+  - Firms will increase output and the inventory to sales ratio will increase toward normal levels during the expansion phase
+  - During peak phases, sales growth begins to slow and unsold inventories accumulate, inventory to sales ratio rises above its normal level
+  - Firms respond by reducing production which is one of the causes of the subsequent contraction in the economy, then the ration reaches the normal level
+  - A planed increase in this raito means firms are anticipating higher demand, and it is a sign of the expansion phase
+  - if the increases unplanned it is a sign of the recession phase could be an early sign of a recession forming
+- Labor
+  - Hiring and retrenchment is not just costly in terms of direct expenses. it can damage employee loyalty and morale
+  - Firms prefer adding overtime hours to the current workforce than hiring
+  - Firms only hire more when it is necessary which is around the mid to end of the expansion phase and downsize the workforce at the beginning of the contraction phase
+- Physical capital
+  - It is costly to adjust production levels frequently
+  - Similar to the trend of the labor force, firms purchase new equitment at mid to end of the expansion phase
+  - At the beginning of the contraction phase, firms reduce their physical capacity by spending less on maintenance or purchase new equipment when it is near the end of its useful life

+#### Housing Sector in Business Cycle

+- The housing section affect the economy with a cyclical swings
+- It is affected by the following three factors
+- It is sensitive to the `Interest Rate`
+  - Interest Rates are usually low during recessions and high during expansion
+  - Low interest rates tend to increase home buying and construction while high interest rates tend to reduce home buying and construction
+- `Affordability` is a factor measured by household income relative to housing prices, higher affordability can lead to higher sales
+  - Household incomes are typically lower in the contraction phase and higher in the expansion phase
+  - Household incomes cannot determine the affordability entirely, e.g. in peak phase, the income level is high but the housing price level is also high
+- `Speculative Activity` is the expectation that buyer can sell real estate on a higher price in a short period
+  - It can be independent from the business cycle
+  - Higher prices lead to more construction eventually resulting in oversupply and a subsequent fall in prices
+  - When speculative buyers are forced to sale their properties when housing price falls, it will make the price drop further and it can destabilize the financial system as evident in the 2008 financial crisis
+- `Demography` is also an important factor
+  - It is independent from the business cycle
+  - Population in the 25 to 40 year old segment is particularly important because they have the greatest demand for new houses
+- `Urbanization` - When governments encourage shifts from rural areas to cities construction activity in cities picks up to accommodate new settlers

+#### External Trade in Business Cycle

+- It depends on domestic GDP growth relative to trading partners GDP growth
+  - Increasing growth of domestic GDP leads to increases in imports of foreign goods, decreasing domestic GDP growth reduces imports
+  - Increasing foreign incomes increase exports, decreasing economic growth in foreign countries decreases exports
+- Relative strength of the country's currency is another factor
+  - If a country's currency strengthens against its trading partners its goods are relatively more expensive so exports decrease and imports increase
+  - If a foreign currency strengthens the country's domestic goods become relatively cheaper than foreign goods, exports increase and imports decrease